|Course Length:||3 Years Full-Time|

-Typical careers for English Language graduates include teaching, speech therapy, library work, media, journalism, arts administration, publishing, managerial work, public and voluntary sectors.
+Typical careers for English Language graduates include teaching (further training required), speech therapy, library work, media, journalism, arts administration, publishing, managerial work, public and voluntary sectors.
 Some graduates also progress onto further study and pursue an academic career.

 How can I enhance my employability?